 Moreover, rapid prototyping and manufacturing have entered the scene, as they are complementary product development processes that are now widely utilized to produce numerous final products and their prototypes.
 Like CNC machines, rapid manufacturing equipment is even newer, along with the extensive use of production-ready 3D printers used in the last ten years.
 It changed rapid manufacturing in today’s modern production sites, and it’s expected that the industry will experience some exciting changes both in the short and long run.

 Ten years ago, the product designers had to use a local supplier to manufacture or waste a few months setting up an international supply chain.
-Today, thanks to the internet and other modern communication technologies, product manufacturers can order custom pieces from a manufacturer on the other side of the world in a matter of minutes.
+Today, thanks to the internet and supplier management software, product manufacturers can order custom pieces from a manufacturer on the other side of the world in a matter of minutes.
 And the scene is continuously evolving further without any signs of slowing down.

 Rapid manufacturing could take many different directions.
 In this article, we’re going through three major future trends that are expected to seriously influence on-demand rapid prototyping and manufacturing throughout the next couple of years.